 Reducing carbon footprint, pollution, greenhouse gases or the net zero target are on everyone’s lips, but what is really happening and what are companies doing both in the UK and around the world to fight for our planet, in this article we tell you the most important things you need to know.

 What is carbon footprint?

-Carbon footprint is the total amount of greenhouse gasses (including carbon dioxide and methane) that are generated by our actions.
+The carbon footprint meaning: is the total amount of greenhouse gasses (including carbon dioxide and methane) that are generated by our actions.
 In the case of a company, it is the result of all its activities.

 As you know, greenhouse gas emissions from human activities strengthen the greenhouse effect, the root cause of climate change.
 So the need to, reduce them to the maximum is obvious.
 You can learn some of the proven facts caused by climate change on this page.

 The origin of the term carbon footprint can be traced back to an advertising campaign by the oil company British Petroleum in the 2000s.
 This campaign emphasised the company’s theory that climate change was less about industry and more about people and their lifestyles.